openedx/edx-enterprise/docs/decisions/0013-custom-groups-for-enterprise-learners.rst

 Context
 *******

-Groups is a new feature that will allow admins the flexibility to control and distribute funding.
-At a high level, a group is a subset of learners within an organization that is tied to an an enterprise customer's policy.
+Groups is a new feature that will allow admins further customization and control of their learners.
+At a high level, a group is a subset of learners within an organization that can be tied to an enterprise customer's policy.
 A customer can have multiple policies and groups, and a learner can be in multiple groups.
 These changes will improve the user management and budgeting from the admin perspective, as well as adding personalization to the learner experience.
-Groups will be associated with a learner credit budget.
 In the past, we’ve used workarounds to sidestep this functionality, but with this new implementation, we will increase scalability and personalization.
+In this MVP, groups will be associated with a learner credit budget, though they are something that exists independently.

 EnterpriseGroup
 *********************